pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 Runtime Dependencies
 --------------------

 Runtime dependencies is important in order a program run properly.
-You can check your runtime dependencies with `this script <http://svn.pardus.org.tr/uludag/trunk/scripts/checklib2>`_.
+You can check your runtime dependencies with `this script <http://svn.pardus.org.tr/uludag/trunk/scripts/checkelf>`_.
 You can find proper runtime dependencies, undefined symbols,  if you run it on a proper system.

-You can find the usage from :ref:`checklib`.
+You can find the usage from :ref:`checkelf`.

 Strict Dependencies
 -------------------